JhoanLeon/Portfolio/1-RC-CAR/README.md

 ![alt text](car-concept-design.jpg "Concept design of new RF car circuit")

-The new design was really ambitious and I also proposed the concept design of the control:
+The new concept design was really ambitious, finally I ended cutting a lot of non-critical features to leave only the most important parts.
+I also proposed the concept design of the control:

 ![alt text](control-concept-design.jpg "Concept design of new RF control circuit")